VEGA Technical Reference

 header = (count << 16) | method

-method (bits 15..0) is a byte offset into this register block, a multiple of 4.
+method (bits 15..0) is a byte offset into this register block, and it is a

-count (bits 31..16) is the number of data words that follow.
-The pusher writes
+multiple of 4. count (bits 31..16) is the number of data words after the

-the CPU had written those registers in order.
-A write to COMMAND (offset
+by the CPU, in the same order.
+A write to COMMAND (offset 0x0150) through

-0x0150) through the pusher starts an operation just like a direct write.
-The
+the pusher starts an operation, as a direct write does.

 7.10 Dithering

-When CONTROL.DITHER_EN is set, Margo applies an ordered 4x4 dither wherever it
+With CONTROL.DITHER_EN set, Margo applies an ordered 4x4 dither where it

-has no effect on 32-bit surfaces, where no precision is lost.
+It has no effect on a 32-bit surface, where the precision does not decrease.

 8. Coordinates, colors, and bounds